14jdelap/14jdelap.github.io/README.md

 # Welcome!
 You're in my personal website.
 I coded the site as a way to improve my design and coding skills.

+I originally coded this site on HTML and CSS, and have always (so far) hosted it on Github Pages as it's a simple static page.

+Since the first iterations, the biggest changes to the tech stack have been:
+- Changing the code base to a Jekyll site to make writing on the site easier and less error-prone
+- Refactoring the CSS to remove repetitive code — it surprised me how even a simple site can get a bit messy
+- Grouping CSS code into subgroups (through comments), from global to specific and most to least used

 ## Main learnings

 1. People skim, not read